david-leverenz/SQL-employee-tracker/README.md

 ## License
 This project is licensed under the MIT license.
 ## Acknowledgments
-Special thanks to Poornima, Sam and Dom for their assistance in trying to solve a refresh problem!
-Eventually it was Suraj Nair who figured out what I was doing incorrectly.
+Special thanks to Poornima for helping me get the first thing done.
+Very special thanks to my tutor Erik Hirsch for helpoing me get one of the more complicated inserts done.